Claim a repayment of tax?

 What do I do if I can’t use a P50 form to claim a tax rebate?

-There are several reasons when a P50 cannot be used to obtain tax refunds.
+There are several reasons why a P50 cannot be used to obtain tax refunds.
 If you have a small pension lump sum you will need to use a P53.
 There are 2 options if you receive an occupational pension:

 • You can apply directly to HM Revenue & Customs for a tax rebate after April 5th